LolSayna/openLeague/README.md

 - web applicantion ?WIP?

 Other TODO:
-- how to handel api keys and credentials
+- including cred in dockerfile?, for now yes-> means container cant be shared and must be rebuild
 - python packaging? with __init__.py and main functions, not sure yet how
 - pytests & docs.
 How to do pytest with multi-stage or how